 Getting a puppy is a huge responsibility, and prospective pet owners need to ensure they are properly prepared before their new friend comes home.
-From puppy food to dog beds, there’s definitely a lot to think about, which is why James Wellbeloved have put together this useful puppy guide for new owners, with everything you’ll need to welcome your new canine companion to the family.
+From puppy food to dog beds, there’s definitely a lot to think about!
+James Wellbeloved have put together this useful puppy guide for new owners, with everything you’ll need to welcome your new canine companion to the family.

 There are so many different puppy products on the market that it can be overwhelming for new pet owners.
 In this handy checklist, you’ll find the most essential items for your new puppy:

 Food and water bowls should be shallow enough for small mouths to eat and drink out of.
 You can get bowls with rubber on the bottom to stop them slipping – or place them on a mat to make tidying up any food spills or mess easier.

 Small adjustable collars are best for puppies, though it’s important to build up their time wearing these and not leave them on while your pet is unattended to begin with.
 Legally dog tags must have the owner’s name and address (including postcode) on them.
 Adding your phone number is a good idea, too, as this will help others contact you if your pup gets lost.

 There are many types of dog lead available, but a simple thin lead will be fine for puppies.
 You’ll only be taking them for short walks to start with, but once they are older you can think about getting a different type of lead.